 As an interim measure, Council has allocated some general rates funding into some of its Rural Water supplies from 2021-2022 as a result of substantial cost increases in these small supplies that have created affordability issues.
-The funding allocated results in much more affordable targeted water rates, and the increase is insignificant to the general ratepayer base due to the large number of ratepayers in the District compared to the quite small number of ratepayers connected to the Rural Water supplies.
+The funding allocated results in more affordable targeted water rates for those rural water users, and the increase is small to the general ratepayer base due to the large number of ratepayers in the District compared to the quite small number of ratepayers connected to the Rural Water supplies.
+Council has likewise allocated some general rate funding for the WCD in relation to irrigator extractive use capacity capital cost overruns.
 The Three Waters Reforms may ultimately change how water supplies across the country are operated and funded.

-\Targeted rates: High
+Targeted rates: High

-\Local authorities fuel tax, fines, infringement fees and other receipts: Low
+Local authorities fuel tax, fines, infringement fees and other receipts: Low

-\General rates: Low
+General rates: Low